€57,48 €47,50 excl. VAT

 General information

 There are several mutations known in cats to cause gangliosidosis, which is a fatal, progressive neuronopathic lysosomal storage disease.
-This mutation for GM2 has been found in the β-subunit gene (HEXB), causing a deficiency of β-N-acetylhexosaminidase activity.
+This mutation of gangliosidosis (GM2 Type II) has been found in the β-subunit gene (HEXB), causing a deficiency of β-N-acetylhexosaminidase activity.
 GM2 is an autosomal recessive disorder.

 Clinical features